mfkiwl/raisin64-docs/_sources/software.rst

 VGA Demo Program
 ----------------

 As a non-trivial test of the processor, a demo program was created exercising the VGA subsystem of the Nexys 4 DDR board located at 0xFFFFC000_0004xxxx on the data memory bus.
-In addition to the switch to LED functionality above, it draws a hello world string and continuously iterates through the character set and color options on the lower half of the display.
+In addition to the switch-to-LED functionality above, it draws a hello world string and continuously iterates through the character set on the lower half of the display.

-The assembly demonstrates the use of a stack, as well as useful GNU assembler tools like defines, macros, data labels, alignment, etc.  Also available at: `<https://github.com/ChrisPVille/raisin64-nexys4ddr/blob/master/software/demo.S>`_
+The assembly demonstrates the use of a stack, as well as useful GNU assembler syntax like defines, macros, data labels, alignment, etc.  Also available at: `<https://github.com/ChrisPVille/raisin64-nexys4ddr/blob/master/software/demo.S>`_

 .. code-block:: gas
     :linenos: